crrood/webapp-base/readme.md

    you want to serve

 ## Usage
-1. Execute `./run.sh` to start the docker containers, with the optional `-b` flag to build them as well
+1. Execute `./run.sh -b` to build and start the docker containers
-2. On the first run, go to `http://localhost:8080/api/resetDB` in a browser or via curl to load the data from `resources.json` into the DB
+2. On the first run, go to `http://localhost:8080/api/resetDB` in a browser or via curl to load the data from `resources.json`
-3. Visit `http://localhost:8080/todo` in a browser to view the front-end
+3. Visit `http://localhost:8080/resourceA` in a browser to view the front-end
 4. Curl `http://localhost:8080/api/` via console to interact with the server directly

 The server will create endpoints based on the JSON file in `webapp-client/shared/resources.json`.
-For instance, in the example template you'll have `/entity` and `/anotherEntity`.
+For instance, in the example template you'll have `/resourceA` and `/resourceB`.

-Each supports several methods:
+Each supports several server-side methods:
-- `GET /entity` -> an array of all entities
+- `GET /api/<resource>` -> an array of all resources
-- `GET /entity/$id` -> a single entity keyed on `entity._id.$oid`
+- `GET /api/<resource>/$id` -> a single resource keyed on `resource._id.$oid`
-- `PUT /entity` -> Creates a new entity, or updates an existing one if the body data contains `entity._id.$oid`
+- `PUT /api/<resource>` -> Creates a new resource, or updates an existing one if the body data contains `<resource>._id.$oid`
-- `DELETE /entity/$id` -> deletes the specified entity
+- `DELETE /api/<resource>/$id` -> deletes the specified resource

-There is also a utility method `/resetDB` which will reset the DB state to match `resources.json`
+There is also a utility method `/api/resetDB` which will reset the DB state to match `resources.json`, and `/api/testDB` which will run a suite of tests to make sure everything's working.

+The front-end comes with a basic page to list all the instances of ResourceA and show the details of a single one.